deckhouse/deckhouse/modules/040-node-manager/docs/README.md

 ### Deploying Kubernetes nodes

 Deckhouse automatically deploys cluster nodes by performing the following **idempotent** operations:
-- Configuring the OS and optimizing it for Docker and Kubernetes:
+- Configuring the OS and optimizing it for containerd and Kubernetes:
   - Installing the needed packages from the distribution's repository.
   - Configuring kernel parameters, iptables, logging, log rotation, and other system parameters.
-- Installing the appropriate versions of Docker and kubelet; adding the node to the Kubernetes cluster.
+- Installing the appropriate versions of containerd and kubelet; adding the node to the Kubernetes cluster.
 - Configuring Nginx and updating the list of upstream resources for balancing node requests to the Kubernetes API.

 ### Keeping nodes up-to-date

 The node-manager module keeps cluster nodes up-to-date according to the minor Kubernetes version [specified](configuration.html).
 The automatic update system supports two types of updates:
 - **Regular**.
 These updates are performed automatically and do not cause node stops or restarts.
-- **Disruption-related** (e.g., a kernel update, switching Docker version, a major change of the kubelet version, etc.).
+- **Disruption-related** (e.g., a kernel update, switching containerd version, a major change of the kubelet version, etc.).
 For this type of updates, you can choose manual or automatic mode.
 In automatic mode, the node is first drained, and then the update is performed.

 > Only one node of the group is updated at a time, and only if all the nodes in the group are available.